‘Do we get food on the plane, babe?’

 Scoot.
 It’s not Emirates.
 But if you’re reading this, we’ve landed.
 Yep it got a little hairy up there-y in the air-y that one.
 Sweaty palms in seat 30F.
 Bring on Perth.

 With all the swanky Cathay Pacifics and Etihads, Singapore Airlines with their proper uniforms and stalwarts like China Airways, we feel very much like the poor kid arriving at the school gate.
 Thank God for tigerair.
-If it wasn’t for tigerair we’d be the only airport hobos.
-Tigerair look really shit by the way.
+If it wasn’t for Tigerair we’d be the only airport hobos.
+Tigerair look really bad by the way.

 ‘Oh shit.
 Buckle up.’
 Collette just informed me our connecting flight to Perth is Scoot ‘n’ all.
 ‘Streuth, Sheila.’